Felicia Zhang: Early years and single skating

 Zhang started skating at the age of seven after attending a skating birthday party.
 In singles, Zhang won the novice bronze medal at the 2008 U.S. Championships, and placed sixth on the junior level at the 2010 U.S. Championships.

 Partnership with Toth

 Zhang teamed up with Taylor Toth in 2009.
-They won the junior gold medal at the 2010 U.S. Championships.
-They finished 9th at the 2010 World Junior Championships.
+They won the junior gold medal at the 2010 U.S. Championships, and finished 9th at the 2010 World Junior Championships.

 Zhang/Toth moved up to the senior level for the 2010–11 season and competed in the Grand Prix at Skate America, where they finished 7th, and Trophée Eric Bompard, where they finished 5th.
 They withdrew from the 2011 U.S. Championships due to Zhang's rib injuries.
 On March 10, 2011, Zhang and Toth announced they had parted ways.
 During their partnership, they were coached by Jeff DiGregorio in Newark, Delaware.